PlatformAwareProgramming/PlatformAware.jl/README.md

 using MyFFT
 fftconv(X,K) = fft(X) .* conj.(fft(K))
 ```
-This tutorial shows how to create _MyFFT.jl_, demonstrating the basics of how to install _PlatformAware.jl_ and how to use it to create a platform-aware package.
+This tutorial explains how to create _MyFFT.jl_, showing the basics of how to use _PlatformAware.jl_ to create a platform-aware package.

 ## Creating the _MyFFT.jl_ project